Deltares/hydromt_wflow/docs/dev_guide/software_design.rst

 HydroMT-Wflow is used as a Python library or as a command-line tool using YAML (.yml) configuration files.

-To keep usage relatively simple, the package is designed around a single ``WflowBaseModel`` object, which is used to build, modify, and export Wflow models.
+To keep usage relatively simple, the package is designed around a single ``WflowBaseModel`` object, which should never be used directly by end-users.
+Its subclasses, which are ``WflowSbmModel`` and ``WflowSedimentModel``, are used to build, modify, and export Wflow models.

 To allow for extensions and customizations for specific use cases, the ``WflowBaseModel`` class contains the generic components, methods and properties that are common across all Wflow models.
-Any specific implementations and behaviors are meant to be defined in subclasses, which are currently: ``WflowSbmModel`` and ``WflowSedimentModel``.
+Any specific implementations and behaviors are meant to be defined in subclasses.
 From now, we will refer to these models collectively as ``Model`` for simplicity, but it is important to note that the principles and guidelines apply to all these classes.

 Users interact with the package primarily through YAML files, which are translated into function calls on the ``Model`` class.
 This means that end users do not need to worry or know about the underlying components, workflows, or processes.
-The only way that people can interact with / use Hydromt-Wflow, will be the public methods in ``Model``.
+The only way that people should interact with / use Hydromt-Wflow, will be the public methods in ``Model``.
-Even users that prefer the yml files will be using only the public functions (or ``hydromt_step``) of ``Model``, which are a 1 to 1 mapping to these functions as well.
+Functions used in yml files correspond 1-to-1 to public model functions decorated with ``hydromt_step```.

-Only the public methods of ``Model`` can be a ``hydromt_step``.
+Only the public methods of ``Model`` are allowed to be a ``hydromt_step``.
 Components and workflows cannot be used directly as ``hydromt_step`` callables.

 Model as Orchestrator